brianpetro/Smart-Connections-Vault-Visualizer/README.md

 Once installed, open the **Smart Visualizer View**:

 1. **Select Cluster Centers**
    - Open the command pallet and select "Select Cluster Centers".
-Pick the notes you want to be at the center of each cluster
+Pick the notes you want to be at the center of each cluster, then click "Select Cluster Centers" at the top of the list
 2. **Explore Your Clusters**
    - The plugin automatically queries your vault for cluster data (via Smart Connections) and renders it into an interactive map.
 3. **Hover, Pin, and Adjust**